Let Us Be Your Partner in Recovery

 Intensive Outpatient Treatment Programs (IOP)

 At Miracles in Action, our Intensive Outpatient Treatment Program (also known as IOP) is a primary treatment program that is often clinically recommended for individuals who suffer from drug or alcohol addiction and co-occurring disorders, and who do not require detox or who have successfully completed a detox program.
-Our IOP enables individuals suffering from addiction to undergo the therapies required for long-term recovery on a part-time, yet intensive schedule.
+Our IOP enables individuals suffering from addiction and mental health to undergo the therapies required for long-term recovery on a part-time, yet intensive schedule.
 IOP scheduling is flexible and is tailored to best support a client’s career, school, parenting, and other life demands.
 We empower clients to truly live their lives in recovery.
-With flexible daytime or evening scheduling, our IOP takes place at our private and serene addiction treatment facilities located in Burbank and Northridge and meets three to five times per week.
+With flexible daytime or evening scheduling, our IOP takes place at our private and serene addiction treatment facility located in Northridge and meets three to five times per week.
 With such intensive outpatient programs, clients have the individualized attention of a therapist, as well as the support of others facing substance abuse/mental health issues.